oluwadamilarey/dlox/README.md

 # dlox

-An tree walking interpreter, implemented in go. from crafting interpreters by robert nystrom.
+A tree walking interpreter, implemented in go. from crafting interpreters by Robert Nystrom.